- About Us

-Head Start has been integral to Minnesota’s early learning system since 1988 when state funding was first allocated to expand service to more Minnesota children growing up in poverty.
-Independent studies conducted in Minnesota clearly demonstrate that Head Start’s comprehensive, two-generation approach offers high-quality early learning experiences that boost school readiness outcomes for participating low-income children.
-Evidence also indicates that Head Start’s family engagement and culturally responsive teaching practices produce strong outcomes for Minnesota’s racially diverse children.
+Head Start has been integral to Minnesota’s early learning system since 1988 when state funding was first allocated to expand service to Minnesota children growing up in poverty.
+Independent studies of our Minnesota Head Start programs clearly demonstrate that Head Start’s comprehensive, family-centered approach offers high-quality early learning experiences that boost school readiness outcomes for participating low-income children.

 In addition, we advocate the following Guiding Principles as minimal requirements for new and improving public policies in early childhood.

 High quality education and care must be available to every one of the more than 50,000 Minnesota children under the age of five who live in poverty.
-Head Start currently is funded to serve about 14,424 children (0-5), but this is only about one-quarter of income- eligible children.
+Head Start currently is funded to serve about 15,000 children (0-5), but this is only about one-quarter of income-eligible children.

 Young children will not be prepared to master pre-academic or socio-emotional skills if their teeth hurt, if they are hungry, or if they are regularly absent because of unstable housing.
 Policies aiming at-risk children’s school readiness must ensure the whole families’ basic needs are met.

 Early education and care in Minnesota is currently delivered via a set of arrangements that vary greatly in quality and availability.
 Rather than advocating replacement, we encourage coordination of existing early childhood education and care in Minnesota.
 To remain efficient, this coordination must be at the local level.
 Different regions of the state have different needs, and policies must recognize that what works in Minneapolis will not necessarily work in Roseau.